jj1bdx/erlang-freebsd-port/readme.md

 `objdump -x /usr/local/lib/erlang/lib/crypto-MODULE_VERSION/priv/lib/crypto.so`
 and check out the version numbers for `libssl.so.*`.

+Native Libraries compilation flag is now supported;
+On amd64, however, it does not work on the libraries yet.

 ## DTrace support

 <http://wiki.freebsd.org/DTrace> is a must read for testing DTrace.